coder-mike/microvium/doc/internals/closure-embedding.md

 # Closure Embedding

-I feel like this topic is complicated enough that it needs its own document.

 ## Introduction

-For performance reasons, the runtime implementation of closures is quite different from the source language representation of closures:
+For performance reasons, the runtime representation of closures is quite different from the source language representation of closures:

-  1. In the source language (JavaScript), a closure is a tuple (pair) of the function source text and the declaring environment.
+  1. In the source language (JavaScript), a closure is essentially a tuple (pair) of the function source text and the declaring environment.
-  2. In the engine (at runtime or compile time), a closure is an arbitrary-sized container whose first slot is a function pointer.
+  2. In the engine (at runtime or compile time), a closure is an arbitrary-sized container whose first slot is a function pointer and the other slots represent variables.
 It is overloaded to represent both the closure and environment at the same time.

 This runtime implementation [improves memory overhead significantly](https://github.com/coder-mike/microvium/issues/38) by unifying closures and environments into a single allocation.